orgoldfus/aframe-react-boilerplate/README.md

 ## WebVR Hello World

-This is a hello-world virtual reality experiences build with [A-Frame](https://aframe.io) and React with [aframe-react](https://github.com/ngokevin/aframe-react).
+This hello-world virtual reality experiences was built with [A-Frame](https://aframe.io) and React with [aframe-react](https://github.com/ngokevin/aframe-react).